Trusted

 Ethereum Shanghai Upgrade and staker intent: Kiln Survey

-68% of the survey participants seem interested in re-staking or even compounding their stakes once the withdrawals are enabled.
-Also, 42% of those with re-staking and stake-compounding intentions would want to begin immediately.
-This proclivity might offset the selling pressure, if any.
+68% of the survey participants seem interested in staking or even compounding their stakes once the withdrawals are enabled.
+Also, 42% of those with staking and stake-compounding intentions would want to begin immediately.

 Ethereum Shanghai Upgrade and staking timeframe (probable): Kiln Survey

-As for the folks interested in unstaking the ETH, 44.5% plan to do so immediately.
-However, a massive 66.7% of the unstaking evangelists (not just the immediate ones) are planning to withdraw less than 320 ETH.
+As for the folks interested in unstaking the ETH, 44.5% planned to do so immediately.
+However, a massive 66.7% of the unstaking evangelists (not just the immediate ones) were planning to withdraw less than 320 ETH.
 And this would again point away from a mass validator exodus.

 Ethereum Shanghai Upgrade and the path to unstaking: Kiln Survey